| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 limit |

-of poor graphical correlations projected by biplot.
+A data.frame of poor graphical correlations projected by biplot.

 This function is mainly for internal use in the bpca package, and may not remain available (unless we see a good reason).